OleksiiMasaltsev/autoservice-2/README.md

 #### Functionality:
 - creating and storing new entities - cars, owners, workers, favors, etc...
 - updating any data any changing statuses
-- calculating cost of ordering
+- calculating costs of orderings
 - calculating salary of workers

 #### Structure of the project: